 - Wear tight clothing to the party to prevent yourself from overeating.
 (Feeling uncomfortable and self-conscious is a small price to pay to prevent yourself from enjoying your favorite food.)

 - Drink seltzer water with a squeeze of lime in place of eggnog with rum.
-(I don’t know many people who love eggnog, but for those who do, this is like recommending crunching on carrots when you love potato chips.)
+(This is like recommending crunching on carrots when you really want potato chips.)

 - Hold a glass and a plate so it’s impossible to eat.
 (You’ll look ridiculous trying to nibble off a rolling meatball or sneaking slurps from the side of your cheesecake.)